nikbaya/ldscsim/README.md

 # ldscsim
 `ldscsim` is a module to simulate phenotypes.
-It was designed to generate phenotypes for testing [`ldsc`](https://github.com/bulik/ldsc), but is extensible to general use.
+It is designed to test [`ldsc`](https://github.com/bulik/ldsc), but is extensible to general use.
 <br>

 ## Model descriptions